SmartThingsCommunity/st-device-sdk-c/doc/getting_started.md

 &nbsp;

+### Guide for Collaborating on Development with Multiple Developers

+- Option 1: Share and use the Owner's account
+- Option 2: Each developer uses their own account following the guide below
+  - The Owner creates an Organization in the Console.
+  - The Owner invites members using the Invite Member button in Organization Settings.
+  - After being registered as an organization member, invite them as a member of the Owner's location in the ST app.
+    - If they are not a Location member, the following error will occur from the server during device registration: </br> "Device owner does not have access to profile ******* nor is it owned by location member!"

+&nbsp;

 ### Test

 The SmartThings App should be used to control an IoT device that is running with the SmartThings Platform.
-Go to application market place (e.g. Play Store, App Store, Galaxy Store) and download the SmartThings app on your mobile device.
+Go to application market place (e.g. Play Store, App Store, Galaxy Store) and download the SmartThings app on your mobile device.<br>
+__Please refer to [error code guide](./mobile_error_codes_guide.md) for onboarding issues.__

 1. **Enable developer mode**
 You need to enable the ***Developer Mode*** in the SmartThings app before start testing.